-5.3.1 On and after January 1, 2010, an operator, with units that will comply under with the requirements of Section 5.1.2 in lieu of complying with Section 5.2 Table 1 shall pay a total annual fee to the District based on the total NOx emissions from those units.
-That fee shall be calculated in the following manner.
+5.3.1 On and after January 1, 2010, an operator with units that will comply with the requirements of Section 5.1.2 in lieu of complying with Section 5.2 Table 1 shall pay a total annual fee to the District based on the total NOx emissions from those units.

-5.3.2 Beginning January 1, 2025, an operator with units that will comply with the requirements of Section 5.1.2 in lieu of complying with Section 5.2 Table 2 shall pay a total annual emission fee to the District based on total NOx emissions from those units.
-Units paying an emissions fee under this section are not subject to Section 5.3.1.

-5.3.3 Annual Fee Calculation Methodology

-- 5.3.43.1 The operator shall calculate the total emissions for all units operating at a stationary source that will comply with Section 5.1.2.
-The total NOx emissions shall be calculated in accordance with Section 5.3.3.3. - 5.3.43.2 The total annual emissions fee shall be calculated in accordance with Section 5.3.3.4.
-These calculations include only the units that have been identified to comply under Section 5.1.2. - 5.3.43.3 Total Emissions (TE) Calculation
+- 5.3.2 Beginning January 1, 2025, an operator with units that will comply with the requirements of Section 5.1.2 in lieu of complying with Section 5.2 Table 2 shall pay a total annual emission fee to the District based on total NOx emissions from those units.
+Units paying an emissions fee under this section are not subject to Section 5.3.1. - 5.3.3 Annual Fee Calculation Methodology - 5.3.3.1 The operator shall calculate the total emissions for all units operating at a stationary source that will comply with Section 5.1.2.
+The total NOx emissions shall be calculated in accordance with Section 5.3.3.3. - 5.3.3.2 The total annual emissions fee shall be calculated in accordance with Section 5.3.3.4.
+These calculations include only the units that have been identified to comply under Section 5.1.2. - 5.3.3.3 Total Emissions (TE) Calculation

-Total TE = $$\sum E(unit)$$
+Total $$TE = \sum E(unit)$$